Tuberculin Skin Testing

 The skin test reaction should be read between 48 and 72 hours after administration.
 A patient who does not return within 72 hours will need to be rescheduled for another skin test.

-TB skin testing is done on a walk-in basis on Mondays, Wednesdays, and Fridays from 8:00 am to 12:00 pm.
+TB skin testing is done on a walk-in basis on Mondays, Tuesdays, Wednesdays, and Fridays from 8:00 am to 12:00 pm.

-Tuberculin Skin Testing is available Mondays, Wednesdays, and Fridays from 8:00 am to 12:00 pm.
+Tuberculin Skin Testing is available Mondays, Tuesdays, Wednesdays, and Fridays from 8:00 am to 12:00 pm.
 Tuberculin Skin Testing is $28 per test or $55 for a two-step.